ros2/ros1_bridge/README.md

 rostopic pub -r 1 /flip_image std_msgs/Bool "{data: false}"
 ```

-The screenshot shows all the shell windows and their expected content:
+The screenshot shows all the shell windows and their expected content (it was taken when Indigo was supported - you should use Kinetic):

 ![ROS 2 camera and ROS 1 rqt](doc/ros2_camera_ros1_rqt.png)